-A group intervention that guides participants though a process of identifying and understanding their personal wellness goals and helps them develop individualized plans to manage their mental illness.
+A group intervention that guides individuals though a process of identifying and understanding their personal wellness goals and helps them develop individualized plans to manage their mental illness.

-For consumers with a history of trauma or substance abuse, we focus on psycho-education and coping skills using evidence-based cognitive, behavioral, interpersonal, and case management tools.
+For individuals with a history of trauma or substance abuse, we focus on psycho-education and coping skills using evidence-based cognitive, behavioral, interpersonal, and case management tools.

 Child Foster Care Crisis Services

 The goal of our Child Foster Care Crisis Services (Minnesota only) is to provide person centered supports to individuals who are in a crisis situation and unable to remain in their current placement.